cavoirom/nxv/README.md

 - [x] Blog: the author's writings about the things he's interesting and what he believes.
 Reader could read the blog in chronological order or filter by tags.
-- [ ] RSS: user with RRS reader could subscribe easily.
+- [x] Atom feed: user with feed reader could subscribe easily.

 #### Non-Functional Requirements